giovannistanco/testbed_setup/RPi_toolchain.md

 cd contiki-ng
 git submodule update --init –recursive
 ```
-It compiled!\
+We run the command `make TARGET=nrf52840`: it compiles!\

-We then run the command for flasking the code on the board.
-It worked!
+We then run the command for flashing the code on the board.
+It works!
 The output is in the following.
 ```

 $ make TARGET=nrf52840 hello-world.upload